The Red Danube: Plot

-While doing so he attempts to don his overcoat, enlisting the guard's assistance.
-The guard snaps-to and immediately becomes solicitous when he notices the four-stars on the coat's epaulettes, which Hooky had mistaken for his own when leaving an earlier meeting with his commanding general.
-Hooky decides to roll with the misidenficiation and escorts Mother Superior onto the plane.
+While doing so, he attempts to don his overcoat, enlisting the guard's assistance.
+The guard snaps to and immediately becomes solicitous when he notices the four stars on the coat's epaulettes, which Hooky had mistaken for his own when leaving an earlier meeting with his commanding general.
+Hooky decides to roll with the misidentification and escorts Mother Superior onto the plane.

 She is successful in seeing the Pontiff.

-On his return, Hooky and Catlock are informed by Piniev that unless Maria is surrendered immediately, the Soviets will cease cooperating with the British on more important matters.
-Catlock orders Hooky to do so, but he refuses and is removed from authority to face a courts martial.
+On his return, Piniev informs Hooky and Catlock that, unless Maria is surrendered immediately, the Soviets will cease cooperating with the British on more important matters.
+Catlock orders Hooky to do so, but he refuses and is removed from authority to face a court-martial.
 The pompous and rigid Colonel Omicron is appointed in his place.
-Twingo and Maria plan on moving to Scotland, when she is suddenly captured by Omicron, who intends to turn her in to Piniev.
+Twingo and Maria plan to move to Scotland when she is suddenly captured by Omicron, who intends to turn her in to Piniev.
 Realizing her fate, she jumps out of a window and is mortally injured.
-Before she dies she confesses her sins - including attempting suicide - to Mother Superior, and professes her love for Twingo.
-Shortly after, Hooky is called in front of the General, and instead of being held to account for his earlier actions is told that forcible repatriation is ended and he is being promoted to Brigadier to head a new operation called "Humanizing the Army", with special commendation from the General for his "creative" use of "special tactics" in carrying out the impersonation.
+Before she dies, she confesses her sins - including attempting suicide - to Mother Superior, and professes her love for Twingo.
+Shortly after, Hooky is called before the General and, instead of being held to account for his earlier actions, is told that forcible repatriation has ended.
+He is being promoted to Brigadier to head a new operation called "Humanizing the Army", with special commendation from the General for his "creative" use of "special tactics" in carrying out the impersonation.
 Hooky, McPhimister, and Quail fly off together for London.

 Production

-Shortly after the release of the novel Vespers in Vienna, Metro-Goldwyn-Mayer showed interest in a film adaption and production was set to start in June 1947.
+Shortly after the release of the novel Vespers in Vienna, Metro-Goldwyn-Mayer showed interest in a film adaptation, and production was set to start in June 1947.
 In January 1947, it was announced Irene Dunne, Spencer Tracy and Robert Taylor were set to star.
 In October 1947, some of the background footage was shot on location in Rome and Vienna.
 The film was shelved, however, and the original director Victor Saville was eventually replaced by George Sidney.
 Furthermore, the three principal actors withdrew and were replaced by Walter Pidgeon, Ethel Barrymore and Peter Lawford.

 On October 14, 1948, it was announced Audrey Totter was slated to co-star as Audrey Quail.
 She was replaced by Angela Lansbury in early 1949.
 Agnes Moorehead briefly replaced Barrymore in March 1949.

 For the scenes of the war camps, 1,500 starved-looking extras were sought.
-The crew admitted they were looking for real war refugees but found that most of them were already looking too healthy.
+The crew admitted they were looking for real war refugees, but found that most of them were already looking too healthy.
 One crew member called it "the biggest casting problem since The Good Earth (1937)".